sanchezdecar/sanchezdecar/README.md

 🌱 Current Learning

 - Full Stack Development: Diving into technologies such as HTML, CSS, JavaScript, Node.js, and databases.
-- Frameworks: Exploring popular frameworks and libraries like React, Angular, and Express.
 - Best Practices: Continuously improving my knowledge of software development best practices and design patterns.

 💡 What I'm Looking For